0fca/pika-core/README.md

 __Docs__

-There will be simple public auth and filesystem access(this will be built in Spring Web) API.
+There will be simple public auth and filesystem access API.